brufalo/brufalo.github.io/index.md

   </details>
 </p>

-The political economy of crisis in colonial Nigeria (with Jutta Bolt)
+Local governance in colonial Nigeria (with Jutta Bolt)